[Updated on March 9, 2022]

 Foster Innovation:

-Virtual reality is a technology that provides endless opportunities to make proves of concept.
+Indeed, Virtual reality is a technology that provides endless opportunities to make proves of concept.
 Obviously resulting to a drastic reduction of costs.
 Besides, VR makes it easier to push new ideas & projects forward in front of top managers before it gets nipped in the bud.

-Even though this aspect is hard to quantify, VR enables Lockheed Martin, for example, to stretch the limits of what’s possible and the possibilities seem limitless.
+VR enables Lockheed Martin, for example, to stretch the limits of what’s possible and the possibilities seem limitless.

 3. More and more companies are convinced of the ROI of VR